 Youth and Family Counsellor, Mental Health Program

-Do you have the ability to support patients ages 5-17yrs with self-regulation and activities of daily living?
+Do you have the ability to support patients ages 5-17 with self-regulation and daily living activities?
 Are you able to coach parents/caregivers with positive behavioural support skills?
 Do you have experience facilitating child or adolescent groups?
-If you possess these skills, we would encourage you to apply!
+BC Children's Hospital is seeking a Youth & Family Counsellor to support patients on the Child Psychiatry Unit with program and group facilitation.

 What you’ll do